kyleliang919/-NIPS-2017-Learning-to-Run/ddpg/README.md

 critic_network.py: The code for structure of the critic network
 ou_noise.py:The random noise generator
 ddpg.py:The code for the ddpg algorithm
-gym_ddpg:Running ddpg on the environment
+gym_ddpg.py:Running ddpg on the environment